Lee-abcde/Lee-abcde/README.md

-Hi, I'm Lee, currently a senior undergraduate student at Harbin Institute of Technology（Shenzhen）.
+Hi, I'm Lee, currently a senior undergraduate student at Harbin Institute of Technology.

 I'm expected to study at ETH Zürich as a master student in Fall 2023.